-Department: Social Science/History • Phone: 570-740-0323 Program of Studies Leading to the A.S.
-Degree
+Department: Social Science/History • Phone: 570-740-0323

 The Social Science program prepares students for transfer to four year institutions in related majors that deal with human behavior in its social and cultural aspects.

 - Utilize a content specific knowledge base to describe, and explain behavior; - Acquire the skills needed within social sciences to advance personal and professional development.